Benjamin Strasser

-Benjamin Strasser (born 9 February 1987) is a German lawyer and politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Baden-Württemberg since 2017, representing the Ravensburg district.
+Benjamin Strasser (born 9 February 1987) is a German lawyer and politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Baden-Württemberg from 2017 to 2025, representing the Ravensburg district.

-In addition to his parliamentary work, Strasser has been serving as Parliamentary State Secretary in the Federal Ministry of Justice in the coalition government of Chancellor Olaf Scholz since 2021.
+In addition to his parliamentary work, Strasser served as Parliamentary State Secretary in the Federal Ministry of Justice in the coalition government of Chancellor Olaf Scholz from 2021 to 2024.

 Early life and career

 Strasser attended the Realschule at the St. Konrad educational centre and the Wirtschaftsgymnasium in Ravensburg.
 After graduating from high school, he studied law at the University of Konstanz.
 He completed his legal studies in 2012 with the first state examination in law.

 After his legal clerkship at the Regional Court of Stuttgart, which he completed with the second state examination in 2014, Strasser worked as a parliamentary advisor to Ulrich Goll in the State Parliament of Baden-Württemberg.
 In this function he was also responsible for the parliament's inquiry into the National Socialist Underground (NSU).
 Since 2016 he has been a lawyer in Ravensburg.